-The Applicants that authorisation be granted until October 204052.
+The Applicants that authorisation be granted until October 2052.
 This is due to:

-- > A 20-month pre planning period; - A rolling start across Participating Councils as waste service contracts expire, with the last service contract due to expire in 202839; - A proposed agreement of a minimum of ten years.
-The proposed agreement term aligns with a typical long-term service agreement of seven years and the option for yearly extension for up to three years, which is the generally accepted term for a kerbside collection contract. - ➤ Therefore, it is anticipated that each Participating Council would have the benefit of a minimum ten-year agreement, which means where a Participating Council commences its services agreement in 20283 the end of the maximum contract period would be 20383. - With the likely introduction of electric and hydrogen powered collection vehicles during the next ten years, the durability and depreciation of these new technologies (fleet, fuel, charging and servicing) are likely to be longer so a longer contract term will become the norm. - The EMRC plans to use its Hazelmere Resource Recovery Park to locate the waste collection vehicles and associated service centre and customer service centre.
+- > A 20-month pre planning period; - ➤ A rolling start across Participating Councils as waste service contracts expire, with the last service contract due to expire in 2039; - ➤ A proposed agreement of a minimum of ten years.
+The proposed agreement term aligns with a typical long-term service agreement of seven years and the option for yearly extension for up to three years, which is the generally accepted term for a kerbside collection contract. - ➤ Therefore, it is anticipated that each participating Council would have the benefit of a minimum ten-year agreement, which means where a Participating Council commences its services agreement in 2023 the end of the maximum contract period would be 2033. - ➤ The EMRC plans to use its Hazelmere Resource Recovery Park to locate the waste collection vehicles and associated service centre and customer service centre.
 With progressive uptake of the service by member Councils this may require another site to house all the plant and equipment and staff which will take time to acquire and relocate.